How to take collagen powder effectively

 Collagen is, after all, a protein.
-And too much protein all at once before your body’s had a chance to get used to the idea can lead to bloating, so it’s fine to start off easy.
+And too much protein all at once before your body’s had a chance to get used to it may lead to bloating, so it might be a good idea to start off easy.
 Try one serving in the morning with your coffee and one in the afternoon with your tea.

-The extra protein may make you feel thirstier than usual, so listen to your body and always have a bottle of water handy.
+The extra protein may make you feel thirstier than usual, so always have a bottle of water handy.

 Is there anything you can do to make collagen powder work more effectively?

-If you really wanted to give your collagen powder a helping hand you could try to cut down on sugar in your diet.
+If you really want to give your collagen powder a helping hand you could try cutting down on sugar in your diet.
 Sugar is known to damage collagen in a process called ‘glycation’.
 When you eat something sweet, the excess sugar is attached to the fats and proteins in the skin, producing enzymes that weaken both the collagen and its elastin fibres.

 You’ll get the most out of your collagen if you enjoy taking it